Hunter (1984 American TV series): Season 1 (1984–85)

-Season two (1985–86)
+Season 2 (1985–86)

 For its second season, Cannell brought in his mentor, Roy Huggins, best known for his work on Maverick and The Rockford Files, to refine the show.
 As the new executive producer, Huggins pushed up the violence but softened the main character's fractious relationship with his superiors, dropped a backstory concerning Hunter's family ties to the mob, and emphasized the chemistry between Hunter and McCall.
+Captain Cain was replaced with Captain Wyler, who unlike Cain was not always looking for an excuse to fire Hunter; instead, Wyler viewed Hunter with ordinary respect and generally defended Hunter and McCall as members of his squad.
 Huggins also moved the show's setting out of the back streets and into the more desirable areas of Los Angeles.
 Emboldened, Dryer and Kramer frequently improvised the scripts, and the Hunter character broke the fourth wall for the first time with an aside to viewers at the end of the episode "The Beautiful and the Dead".

 Probably the most memorable aspect to the second season was the two-part episode "Rape and Revenge", which may have drawn from some diplomatic-immunity scandals that were prominent in the news.
 A psychopathic foreign diplomat meets McCall and wants to have a relationship with her, and after she declines, he brutally rapes her in her home.
 Hunter is badly shot in the shoulder and must recover quickly, then go to the diplomat's home country to dispense justice, Hunter-style.
-This episode was considered very controversial for its realistic and shocking depiction of a violent rape, which was not common in TV shows at the time.
-Because of the controversial plot and acting, "Rape and Revenge" is one of the most remembered and popular episodes of the series.
+This episode was considered very controversial for its realistic and shocking (violent, but not sexually graphic) depiction of a violent rape, which was not common in TV shows at the time.
+Because of the controversial plot and convincing acting, "Rape and Revenge" is one of the most remembered and popular episodes of the series.

-Another important aspect to the second season was towards its end (in the episode "The Return of Typhoon Thompson"), when viewers were first introduced to Hunter and McCall's favorite street informant—the humorous Arnold "Sporty" James, played by Garrett Morris.
+Another important development in the second season came near its end (in the episode "The Return of Typhoon Thompson"), when viewers were first introduced to Hunter and McCall's favorite street informant, the humorous Arnold "Sporty" James, played by Garrett Morris.
+"Sporty" would continue to appear from time to time, usually in one or two short scenes of an episode but occasionally as a major supporting character, through the coming seasons.

 Viewers also responded to Huggins' changes, and the show's second season ended in 38th place in the Nielsen ratings.
 Hunter continued this progress to become a mainstay of NBC's Saturday-night schedule.

-In syndication, the season-two introduction was replaced by the season-one introduction.
+In syndication, the season-two introduction (titles sequence) was replaced by the season-one introduction.
 The former showed Hunter entering a women's locker room in one scene, and McCall and him pointing their guns at each other with the bathroom light on in another scene.